About supervised fine-tuning for Gemini models

 • The task is too complicated to define in a prompt.
 For example, you want the model to do behavior cloning for a behavior that's hard to articulate in a prompt.

-• You have complex intuitions about a task that are easy to elicit but difficult to formalize in a prompt.
+• You have complex intuitions about a task that are difficult to formalize in a prompt.

 • You want to reduce the context length by removing the few-shot examples.